zeatol000/scala.vim/README.md

 ---
 ## Installation
+Either use the installation script and pass "-nvim" or "-vim" depending on which to use, or follow these steps:
 1. Go to your user's Vim syntax directory
    - Vim is in ~/.vim/syntax/
    - Neovim is in ~/.config/nvim/syntax/